JOQL

 Json Oriented Query Language

-JOQL is a Normative approach on top of JSON-RPC 2.0 to further define remote query calls. (see json-rpc quick intro).
+JOQL is a normative approach on top of JSON-RPC 2.0 to further define remote query calls. (see json-rpc quick intro).

 JOQL defines the following conventions: